SleepyStudios/WizardDating/README.md

 Swipe right (right arrow key) to pickup cards

-Swipe left (left arrow key) to ignore cards.
+Swipe left (left arrow key) to ignore cards

 #### Mechanics
 All cards are pulled and contribute to a global deck that can be manipulated by all players.
 The game features four major mechanics with the 30 playable cards: